AbstractSDK/cw-orchestrator/docs/src/integrations/daemon.md

 In this example: `counter_contract`  corresponds to the `contract_id`variable (the one that you can set in the [contract interface constructor](../single_contract/interfaces.html#constructor)).

-When calling the `instantiate` function, if the tx is successful, the daemon will get the contract address and save it to file, like so :
+When calling the `instantiate` function, if the tx is successful, the daemon will get the contract address and save it to file, like so:
 ```json
 {
   "juno": {